Castux/microfun/README.md

 `let name1 = expr1, name2 = expr2, ... in body`

-Binds given names to the given expressions to be resolved in the body.
+Binds given names to the given expressions in the body.
 For instance:

 ```
 let